Aggressive driving

 Aggressive driving is defined by the National Highway Traffic Safety Administration as the behavior of an individual who "Commits a combination of moving traffic offenses so as to endanger other persons or property."
-In the context of modern vehicle management, understanding and mitigating aggressive driving is a key component of effective Fleet management.

 Definitions

 In the UK, Road Drivers offers a basic definition of aggressive driving:

 Aggressive driving: The use of a motor vehicle in a deliberate and aggressive manner that is likely to endanger life by increasing the risk of a collision".
 This behaviour is usually motivated by impatience, annoyance, hostility or an attempt to save time.